Jonaki (magazine): History

-The Oxomiya Bhaxa Unnati Xadhini Xobha, after its formation in 1888, decided to publish a new monthly Assamese magazine.
+The Asamiya Bhasa Unnati Sadhini Sabha, after its formation in 1888, decided to publish a new monthly Assamese magazine.
 But the bigger problem was to finance it since all the associated members of the society were students.
 Chandra Kumar Agarwala, who belonged to a rich business family, came forward to finance the magazine and named it Jonaki ("Moonlight").
 Agarwala was a FA student in Presidency College then and also a member of the society.
 He put forward two conditions to publish and edit the magazine: